OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Task.md

 The central configuration of the course element takes place in the first step in the tab "Workflow".
 Here you determine which of the following options you want to use:

 * **Task Assignment**: assign tasks to course participants or groups.
 * **Submission**: Learners should have the opportunity to submit tasks.
-This is where course participants create their solutions or upload them in a PDF file format.
+This is where course participants create their solutions or upload them.
 * **Review and Correction**: this is where course participants will find their tasks corrected as well as requests for revisions.
 * **Revision Period**: course participants upload their revised documents in this element.
 You as a coach can place multiple revision requests until the task is considered completed and the revision process closed.
 * **Sample solution**: provide course participants with sample solutions of their tasks.
 You can either create them directly in OpenOlat or upload files.